 “We’re not coming as fighters, but as protectors,” Jake Pogue, a Marine Corps vet, told the Guardian.
 “Our role in that situation would be to simply form a barrier between water protectors and the police force and try to take some of that abuse for them.”

 “Finally, it’s the US military coming on to Sioux land to help, for the first time in history, instead of coming on to Sioux land to kill natives,” veteran Dan Luker said.

-Posted by GPD on February 11, 2017, With 1770 Reads Filed under Government & Politics.
+Posted by GPD on February 11, 2017, With 1771 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.